Gulf of Papagayo

 From your oceanside Guanacaste hotel, the view stretches for miles in all directions.
 The Pacific glitters as far as the eye can see; the only changes to your view are swooping seabirds, a passing sailboat, and breaching humpback whales.
 Below, a long crescent of gold-flecked sands curve around the protected bay.
 Welcome to the spectacularly beautiful Gulf of Papagayo.

 Papagayo is a beach town unlike any other; in fact, it’s not a town at all!
 The area is named for the stunning gulf that borders the beach, but there is no official town.
-(For gridded streets, shops and other services, head south to Playa Hermosa and Playa del Coco.)
+(For gridded streets, shops and other services, head south to Hermosa and Coco beaches.)
 The result is “developed seclusion” – a Papagayo of many amenities, in a tranquil natural setting.

 Papagayo Development and the Environment: If you’ve ever heard of the toll that Papagayo’s fast development had on surrounding ecosystems, you may be wondering if that’s still the case.
 In a word, no. Check out a brief history of Papagayo – and its good-news ending: